Sahel: Culture

-Traditionally, most of the people in the Sahel have been semi-nomads, farming and raising livestock in a system of transhumance.
-The difference between the dry north with higher levels of soil nutrients and the wetter south with more vegetation is exploited by having the herds graze on high-quality feed in the north during the wet season, and trek several hundred kilometers to the south to graze on more abundant, but less nutritious, feed during the dry period.

-In Western Sahel, polygamy and child marriage are common.
+Traditionally, most of the people have been semi-nomads, farming and raising livestock in a system of transhumance.
+The difference between the dry north with higher levels of soil nutrients and the wetter south with more vegetation is exploited by having the herds graze on high-quality feed in the north during the wet season, and trek several hundred kilometers to the south to graze on more abundant but less nutritious feed during the dry period.
+In the western Sahel, polygamy and child marriage are common.
 Female genital mutilation is also practiced across the Sahel.